 pnpm build

-Read the first error, not the last — AI-introduced errors cascade; the first is closest to root cause.
+Read the first error, not the last.
+AI-introduced errors cascade, and the first one sits closest to the root cause.

-Step 2: Signature changes — have Composer find call sites
+Step 2: Signature changes — have Composer find the call sites

 I changed the signature of `foo` from (a, b) to (a, b, c).